chrishunt/github-auth/README.md

 Yes!
 A nice solution to this is to have a machine **somewhere else** that both of you can ssh into.
 Place this machine on a network that you *do* have the ability to forward ports.
-Maybe this machine is at home, a friends house, or at a company your worked for in the past that forgot to turn it off.
+Maybe this machine is at home, a friend's house, or at a company your worked for in the past that forgot to turn it off.

 If this isn't possible, then you can use a VPS provider like